JDRaftKeeper/RaftKeeper/README.md

 ## 3. Access RaftKeeper

-You can use ZooKeeper's shell client [zkCli.sh](https://zookeeper.apache.org/doc/r3.6.0/zookeeperCLI.html) to access to RaftKeeper, or you can use Java, python or C ZooKeeper clients to access.
+You can use ZooKeeper's shell client [zkCli.sh](https://zookeeper.apache.org/doc/r3.6.0/zookeeperCLI.html) to access to RaftKeeper, or you can use Java, python or C ZooKeeper clients to access it.
-Also, RaftKeeper supports Zookeeper's [4lw command](https://zookeeper.apache.org/doc/r3.6.0/zookeeperAdmin.html#sc_zkCommands).

 The following is a `zkCli.sh` demo

 ```
-./zkCli.sh -server node1:8101
+./zkCli.sh -server localhost:8101
 ```
+Also, RaftKeeper supports Zookeeper's [4lw command](https://zookeeper.apache.org/doc/r3.6.0/zookeeperAdmin.html#sc_zkCommands).
+4lw command provide the ablility to monitor and manage RaftKeeper, details see [how-to-monitor-and-manage](docs%2Fhow-to-monitor-and-manage.md)

 # How to migrate from Zookeeper?

-RaftKeeper provides tool to translate Zookeeper data to RaftKeeper format.
-So you can simply move data into RaftKeeper, detail is in [how-to-migrate-from-zookeeper](docs%2Fhow-to-migrate-from-zookeeper.md).
+RaftKeeper provides a tool to translate Zookeeper data to RaftKeeper format.
+So you can simply move the translated data into RaftKeeper, detail is in [how-to-migrate-from-zookeeper](docs%2Fhow-to-migrate-from-zookeeper.md).